 FIND A FLIGHT

 There are thousands of EAA volunteers who participate in the Young Eagles® program.
 Simply select your state (or country) from the drop down menu below and search for the nearest local Young Eagles coordinator.
-Even if there is not a coordinator in your town, contact the closest one as they know other participating pilots in the area.
+Even if there is not a coordinator in your town, contact the closest one as they know other participating pilots in the area or check out the EAA Calendar of Events for Young Eagles events in your area.